 Gynecomastia, or male breast reduction surgery, is the surgical procedure used to decrease the size of enlarged breasts that sometimes occur in men.
 Men are often embarrassed by an excess of breast tissue or fat.
 The condition can be the result of hormonal changes, weight, genetics, or a side effect of certain medications.
 Gynecomastia surgery performed by Dr. Shafa in Beverly Hills can be life-changing.

-Male breast reduction in Beverly Hills is performed to remove the excess fat, skin, and tissue, and has the following benefits:
+Male breast reduction in Beverly Hills and Santa Monica is performed to remove the excess fat, skin, and tissue, and has the following benefits:

 - Improved posture